 The Children's Workshop in North Attleboro is located on Route 152, not far outside Plainville center.
-We offer high quality child care and learning for infants, toddlers, preschool and kindergarten and coming soon - school age!
+We offer high quality child care and learning for infants, toddlers, preschool and kindergarten and school age!
 Our programs offer affordable rates, convenient hours, and a great location with easy access to Route 95.

 At The Children's Workshop in North Attleboro, we utilize the "Creative Curriculum", a nationally recognized curriculum and approach to education that you will see in action in all our centers.
 Our age appropriate classrooms are warm and inviting.
 Within each classroom, we have distinct interest areas consisting of blocks, table toys, art, cooking, computers, library, house corner, and outdoor play.
 These well-defined areas present clear activity choices to children and give them control over their time throughout the day.
 Play materials are on low shelves, in containers and on hooks so that they are easily reachable and children gain a sense of independence.

 Our curriculum provides a strong foundation for children's academic success and our teachers provide a warm, nurturing environment in which every child can be successful.
 Children retain more when they're having fun, so our programs emphasize learning through play.

 We are proud to be a NAEYC accredited program!

 We invite you to visit our center!
 Please stop by or call to schedule an appointment at 508-643-3458.
 We'd love to meet you and your child.